oubino/locpix_points/README.rst

 *Long description*

-Can either load in .parquet file and visualise just the points.
+Can load in .pt pytorch geometric file and visualise the nodes and edges [RECOMMENDED]

-Or can load in .pt pytorch geometric file and visualise the nodes and edges
+OR load in .parquet file and visualise just the points.

 Clean up
 --------